 A New Chapter

-In 2017, the Boy Scouts of America announced that the program was to be opened to young ladies in the near future.
-220 has had young ladies participating in scouting for a few years in the Venture Crew, attending High Adventures.
-Some adventures being Philmont (summer and winter) and Okpik.
+In 2017, the Boy Scouts of America announced that the program was to be opened to girls in the near future.
+220 has had girls participating in scouting for a few years prior in the Venture Crew attending High Adventures, as well as sisters attending den meetings with their brothers.
+Some of the high adventures they have participated in included Philmont (summer and winter) and Okpik.

-Pack 220 became one of the first early sponsors to open their program to young ladies to participate with their brothers or friends.
+Pack 220 became one of the first early sponsors to open their program for girls to participate with their brothers or friends, with the first female den consisting of five girls.

 Planning and formation began long before the release of Scouts BSA, with the Scoutmaster, an Assistant, and a full committee having been established and functioning two months prior.
 Much like in our beginnings, they essentially functioned before the official charters were issued.